rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

   * Building the image
   * Image scanning for vulnerabilities using Trivy
   * Create SBOM & provenance files and sign the image
-  * Pubish signed artifacts to Dockerhub
+  * Publish signed artifacts to Dockerhub

 ### Communication Channels
 * Referenced in docs under [How to Get Involved](https://external-secrets.io/latest/#how-to-get-involved) and described below: